haoz33/learn_haskell/02_list_replication.md

 > [1,2,3]
 ```

-with the use of lamda function we can achieve more complicated transformation
+with the use of lambda function we can achieve more complicated transformation

 ```haskell
 map (\x -> x + 2) [-1,2,-3]